JHay0112/JHay0112.github.io/_posts/2022-07-12-phase-retrieval.md

 ### Acknowledgements

 I am indebted to Joe Chen for introducing me to and teaching me about these topics.
-Without his guidance and direction I could never have learnt to produce something like this.
+Without his guidance on the subject I doubt I would have ever learnt anything about it.
+Thank you Joe for teaching me something new :)

 ### Footnotes